PaGr0m/dotnet-assembly-changes/README.md

 $ dotnet AssemblyChanges.dll -- pathToAssembly pathToNewDirectory
 ```

-NOTE: when passing a file as the second argument, and not a directory, then the directory in which the file is located
-will be selected.
+NOTE: when passing a file as the second argument (not a directory), then the resulting directory will be selected.